What People Say:

 With Love and Gratitude,

-It actually brought tears in my eyes how my child improved this year.
+It actually brought tears to my eyes to consider how my child improved this year.
 I can't thank you enough for all the kindness and support you gave her that made her believe in herself again.
-She enjoyed being at Beacon but she is ready to go back to school again and we are hoping it will work.
+She enjoyed being at Beacon but she is ready to go back to school again and we are optimistic for her future.